-- (2) The minimum guaranteed interest rate shall be set forth on the specifications page, along with the guaranteed expense charges and loads that may be deducted from the premiums paid or the account value and guaranteed maximum mortality charges for all attained ages of the insured based on the mortality basis of the insured's risk class at issue.
+- (1) The specifications page shall include the benefits, amounts, durations, premium information (including any policy fees), and any other benefit data applicable to the insured. - (2) The minimum guaranteed interest rate shall be set forth on the specifications page, along with the guaranteed expense charges and loads that may be deducted from the premiums paid or the account value and guaranteed maximum mortality charges for all attained ages of the insured based on the mortality basis of the insured's risk class at issue.
 No figures based on nonguarantees shall be included in the policy. - (3) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
-In addition, if the company does not intend to credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid. - (4) For any policy that is convertible, the specifications page shall include the conversion period unless it is shown on the cover page. - (5) Any limitations on the crediting of additional interest on a portion of the account value shall be described. - (6) Any surrender charges and partial withdrawal fees shall be listed. - (7) The maturity date shall be defined or listed.
-The policy shall state that the cash surrender value will be paid on the maturity date.
+In addition However, if the company does not intend to will not credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid. - (4) For any policy that is convertible, the specifications page shall include the conversion period unless it is shown on the cover page. - (5) Any limitations on the crediting of additional interest on a portion of the account value shall be described. - (6) Any surrender charges and partial withdrawal fees shall be listed.

+(7) The maturity date shall be defined or listed.
+If the policy does not provide for maturity extension provision as outlined in §3 N, tThe policy shall state that the cash surrender value will be paid on the maturity date.

-FAIRNESS
+C. FAIRNESS